reactjs/react.dev/content/docs/reference-events.md

 #### onBlur

 The `onBlur` event handler is called when focus has left the element (or left some element inside of it).
-For example, when the user clicks into and then clicks outside of on a text input element, the function defined with the `onBlur` prop is called.
+For example, it's called when the user clicks outside of a focused text input.

 ```javascript
 function Example() {